 The surveyor will lift accessible inspection chamber covers to drains or septic tanks and visually inspect them, where safe to do so and without causing damage, and visually inspect the chamber (s)

 Services (for example, heating and hot and cold water)

-Where I think the condition of these features may affect your purchase decision, I will describe these problems thoroughly.
+Where the surveyor thinks the condition of these features may affect your purchase decision, the surveyor will describe these problems thoroughly.
 Examples include retaining walls in danger of collapsing, deeply sunken paths or driveways, dilapidated boundary walls or fences, and so on.

 Other issues will typically include listed building/conservation areas matters and unauthorised development

 (including sustainable drainage, safety issues, invasive species, automatic gates, and so on).

 The surveyor will use a ladder to inspect a roof that is not visible from a window or another part of the building that is not more than three metres above ground level if it is safe and reasonable to do so.